 Media Hall of Fame - Rich Robinson

 “It looked pretty obvious which journalism school in the state would be most beneficial,” he said.
 “Besides, I really liked CMU’s ‘small school’ feeling, even though it’s a bigger academic institution.
-I remember my first day moving into Emmons Hall with my hometown buddy and it only took us 10 minutes to acclimate to the campus.
+I remember my first day moving into Emmons Hall with my hometown buddy and it took us all of 10 minutes to acclimate to the campus.
 It felt like home.”

 Robinson credited several courses as providing the academic experience he needed to succeed.